Post Traumatic Stress Disorder Symptoms and Resources

 At 19 years old, Specialist Joe Collins volunteered to deploy to Iraq.
 After 366 days in-country, he returned home and got a job as a dual status federal employee.
 Shortly thereafter, he began to notice something was wrong.
 Afraid of losing all he had fought for, he embarked on a endless journey to discover what was happening to him.

 Many of the resources listed in this website are lifelines to Joe and his family as the journey home continues.

 This powerful CSNBC interview with Joe in 2014 captures the core of his story. https://www.msnbc.com/ronan-farrow-daily/watch/breaking-free-of-ptsd-356575299533

 FREQUENTLY ASKED QUESTIONS

 How do I find financial resources to help pay my bills?

 We are an all volunteer organization that attempts to connect veterans and families to resources as well as to educate about the wounds of war.
 Dial 2-1-1 and visit the National Resource Directory, both connect Veterans with resources in their community.
-Enter ‘financial’ or ‘needs assistance’ into our search bar to access other resources.
+Visit the How to get Help webpage for more resources.

 Are you a Veteran or concerned about one?